Results are now available from the timers, Albany Running Exchange:

 10:30 AM: Potomac Group Campground closes.
 All campers need to depart.
 If you plan to continue camping in the forest, you’ll need to move your gear to a different campsite—the Potomac Group Campground is for reservation only.
 More info on camping permits.

 It’s a three-loop course and pacers are only permitted for 50-mile racers on their third loop.
 If you’re running the 50-mile you’ve done two loops already, so do you really need a pacer for the third?
-If you do want a pacer he or she must register so we can keep track of who is out on the course.
+If you do want a pacer they must register so we can keep track of who is out on the course.
 There is no fee for pacers.
-However, if pacers would like to purchase any meals, you need to mail your Pacer Registration and Waiver Form with a check made out to Finger Lakes Runners Club prior to June 1.
+However, if pacers would like to purchase any meals, you need to fill out the online Pacer Registration and Waiver Form and submit payment via Square.
+(Links and instructions for this coming soon!)
 Meals are $12 apiece.

-The form can be printed, completed, and mailed or emailed prior to race day if no extra meals are to be purchased (or by June 1 if purchasing a meal), or can be completed at the time of packet pick-up at the race site.
+The Google form can be completed prior to race day if no extra meals are to be purchased (or by June 1 if purchasing a meal), or a paper form can be completed at the time of packet pick-up at the race site.